 - It protects against the damage caused by UV rays(Rhodes, 2011).

 Vitamins replenish the skin, prevent dryness, and help stimulate skin cell regeneration.
-They help reduce wrinkles and fine lines and are a major ingredient of the anti-aging cream.
+They help reduce wrinkles and fine lines and are a major ingredient of anti-aging creams as well as the best skin barrier repair products.
+Vitamins are definitely a key ingredient to consider as you get started on how to choose a good moisturizer.

 Occlusives are oily substances that reduce moisture loss by forming a protective shield on the skin and sealing the moisture.
 They help in locking in the water that was pulled into the skin by the Humectants (Harvard, 2019).
 Petrolatum, Jojoba seed oil, Sesame seed oil, Coconut oil, Beeswax, and Lanolin are some examples of Occlusives.

 These substances are not a moisturizing ingredient (Harvard, 2019).
 They help in sealing the moisture by filling in the cracked epidermis.
 They make the skin feel smooth.
-Shea butter, multiple oils, and cocoa butter are examples of Emollients.
+Shea butter for the body, multiple oils for dry face skin, and cocoa butter are examples of Emollients that you can consider as you learn how to choose a moisturizer that works for your skin condition.

-Is dryness and itchy skin making it difficult for you to focus on works?
+- Is dryness and itchy skin making it difficult for you to focus on work?

 With such a busy schedule, no one has time to deal with these conditions, and a rapid action cream is the need of the hour.
-Well, you are in luck!
-SkinIntegra is the solution to all your skin related problems!
-Its plant oils rich formula replenishes the dry skin and helps heal the skin faster than ever.
+If you’re wondering how to choose a moisturizer that promotes healthy skin, you are in luck.
+SkinIntegra is the solution to all your skin-related problems.
+Its plant oil-rich formula replenishes dry skin and helps heal the skin faster than ever.

-It gets absorbed in the skin and helps speed up the repairing process of the skin cracks with visible effect in just one day.
+We bring you the best skin barrier repair products that get absorbed in the skin and help speed up the repairing process of the skin cracks with visible effects in just one day.
 Seems too good to be true?
 Read the testimonials from recovered users!

 How do moisturizers work?

-Skin moisturizers get rid of the dryness keeping the skin hydrated and act as a moisture sealant.
-They provide the skin with essential nutrients to help maintain skin healthy.
+Skin moisturizers get rid of the dryness, keep the skin hydrated, and act as a moisture sealant.
+They provide the skin with essential nutrients to help maintain skin health.

 What actually moisturizes skin?